nicolasmaclean/Personal-Site/docs/_posts/maya-stacker/index.md

 ---
-permalink: /portfolio/maya-stacker/
+permalink: /_posts/maya-stacker/
-layout: post

 title: Maya Stacker Tool
 description: I created a Maya tool using Python and PySide2 that stacks objects.
 tags: [Maya, Python, PyQt]
 ---

-{% include video.html type="project" name="demo.mp4" class="pc-100 no-side-margin img-center" %}
+{% include video.html type="post" name="demo.mp4" class="pc-100 no-side-margin img-center" %}

 This tool was created throughout the Spring 2022 semester in Scripting for Animation.
 As we learned more about Python, Maya, and PySide2 the tool evolved.